 The Fredericton SPCA could not exist without the support of our valued and dedicated volunteers.
 You bring a diversity of interests, knowledge, expertise and caring to our organization while working with, and for, the animals.
 We are pleased you have chosen to commit and donate such a very precious commodity to us – your time and talents.
+And while we appreciate all you have to offer, we also want you as a volunteer to have a learning and growth experience in our organization.

 The Fredericton SPCA has opportunities for volunteers in many areas of the shelter working for, and with, the animals.